top of page

 MY YOUNG HEART

 I had never heard of danger befalling a child in our suburb on Long Island, but my mother and other parents hadn’t let their children go beyond the neighborhood alone.
 Every morning my mother had watched from the kitchen window to make sure that I got safely on the school bus at the top of the driveway.
 Several mothers had waited with their children on the street.
-In New York City, subways moved through dark underground tunnels, skyscrapers blotted out the sun, and muggings and violent crime plagued the streets.
-My mother had kept her hand locked around my wrist when walking between museums and stores.
-Gothenburg was barely a fifteenth the size of New York City and my parents had lived in one of its old residential quarters along the harbor for several years as newlyweds.
+In New York City, muggings and violent crime had plagued the streets and my mother had kept her hand locked around my wrist when walking between museums and stores.
+Gothenburg was barely a fifteenth the size of New York and my parents had lived in one of its old residential quarters along the harbor for several years as newlyweds.
 They considered the streets safe for a child.

 ✧